digitalsadhu/asset-pipe-v3-poc/README.md

 ## Publish to the asset server

-Start up the asset server `cd server && node .` and go into the app folder and run the cli to upload the podlet's assets to the server `cd app && node ../cli` (this needs to be run from the app's dir).
+Start up the asset server `cd server && node .` and go into the app folder and run the cli to upload the podlet's assets to the server `cd app && ../cli publish` (this needs to be run from the app's dir).

 Restart the app and you should now see additional values in the manifest file.